gitrdm/gokando/README.md

 - Optional parallel evaluation patterns for splitting independent work
 - An FD solver suitable for many small/medium examples, with a clean model API
 - A set of examples that show both relational and FD styles
+- Nominal logic utilities for working with λ-terms, reduction, and simple typing

 ## Testing